-New Year Reminders for 2024
+New Year Reminders for 2025

 1. Revisit Your Financial Plans

 Many people like to start the new year by reviewing their financial plans or scheduling time with a financial advisor to formalize them for the first time.
-Naturally, we strongly encourage this behavior and recommend that you do this before anything else on this list because goal-setting will help you make better decisions.
+Naturally, we strongly encourage this behavior and recommend that you do it before anything else on this list because goal-setting will help you make better decisions.
 If you already have a financial plan, this is what the process involves.

-• Examine your progress compared to your financial goals.
+- Examine your progress compared to your financial goals.

-• Make updates to reflect the impact of any financial wins or shortfalls.
+- Make updates to reflect the impact of any financial wins or shortfalls.

-• Review and make any necessary changes to your asset allocations within each account and holistically across your accounts, being mindful of any tax implications.
+- Review and make any necessary changes to your asset allocations within each account and holistically across your accounts, being mindful of any tax implications.

-• Modify your emergency fund or develop a plan to replenish it if needed.
+- Modify your emergency fund or develop a plan to replenish it if needed.

 As always, if you need help, be sure to reach out.